sony/nnabla/VAEs/vq-vae/README.md

 - Cifar10
 - ImageNet

-## Instructions

-To start training, execute:

-`python main.py --data imagenet`

- This will start training on Imagenet dataset on 1 gpu (**path to the dataset must be specified in configs/imagenet.yaml**).
-For multi-gpu execution:
- `mpirun -n 4 python main.py --data imagenet`
- will start training on 4 gpus.

-To train on cifar10 or mnist, just replace `imagenet` with `cifar10` and `mnist` respectively.
-For cifar10 and mnist, the dataset will automatically be downloaded if it did not exist previously.

-The model and solver parameters along with the average epoch loss and reconstructions of training and validation dataset will be stored in tmp.monitor folder by default.

 ## Configuration file

 The config folder has a yaml file for each of the datasets (imagenet.yaml, cifar10.yaml, mnist.yaml) which allows for editing of the following: